Kyrie Irving: National team career

 In 2012, Irving was in contention for a position on the Australian team for the 2012 Olympics.
 However, he elected not to represent his nation of birth, instead focusing on selection for the United States national team for the 2016 Olympic Games.

 Irving was a member of the United States national team that competed in the 2014 FIBA Basketball World Cup.
 He helped lead Team USA to the gold medal and was subsequently named the tournament's MVP.
-He started all nine games in the tournament, averaging 12.1 points and 3.6 assists per game, including 26 points scored in the gold-medal game.
+Irving started all nine games in the tournament, averaging 12.1 points and 3.6 assists per game, including 26 points scored in the gold-medal game.
 He was then named the 2014 USA Basketball Male Athlete of the Year.

 In 2016, Irving helped Team USA win the gold medal at the 2016 Summer Olympics.
 With the win, he became just the fourth member of Team USA to capture the NBA championship and an Olympic gold medal in the same year, joining LeBron James, Michael Jordan, and Scottie Pippen.
+In February 2025, Irving announced his intentions to play for Australia and join the Australian Boomers for the 2028 Olympic Games.